sguzman/delightful-fediverse-apps/README.md

 Emoji's for each entry provide additional information on project status:

-* :ghost: == inactive for over a year, or officially abandoned
+* :ghost: means inactive for over a year, or officially abandoned

 #### Microblogging